• Skip to primary navigation

 Instructions

-• In a medium bowl, using a stand mixer, hand mixer, or a whisk, beat eggs while gradually adding sugar.
+• In a medium bowl, using a stand mixer, hand mixer, or whisk, beat eggs while gradually adding sugar.
 Beat until eggs lighten in color and sugar has completely dissolved.

 • Add milk, nutmeg and pinch of salt to a large sauce pan and heat over medium to medium-high heat until milk just begins to boil.
 Stir often to avoid burning.
 Remove from heat.